hlandau/compex/README.md

 You can also annotate structures, fields and methods with arbitrary tags.

-Because compex is a GCC plugin, type information can be dumped as you compile files, eliminating the need to parse your source code twice and eliminate compile times.
+Because compex is a compiler plugin, type information can be dumped as you compile files, eliminating the need to parse your source code twice and increase compile times.

-Because compex uses GCC's C++ parsing facilities, it understands all of C++, unlike tools such as Qt's moc, which can only parse limited subsets of C++.
+Because compex uses the C++ compiler's parsing facilities, it understands all of C++, unlike tools such as Qt's moc, which can only parse limited subsets of C++.

 compex is a very small codebase which can be easily customized or adapted.
-It may also serve as interesting reading for those interested in writing GCC plugins.
+It may also serve as interesting reading for those interested in writing compiler plugins.

 compex is entirely unrelated to C++ RTTI (`dynamic_cast`) and does not require it in any way.

 Building
 --------
-Change into the `gcc` directory and run `make`.
+Run `make`.
+If you only have one of gcc and clang installed, edit the Makefile and remove `compex_gcc.so` or `compex_clang.so` (as appropriate) from the `all` target.

+You may need to ensure that the header packages for GCC/clang are installed.

 Run `make install` to install.
 The following are the default installation parameters, which you may override by passing them to make:

     PREFIX=/usr/local
     BINPATH=$(PREFIX)/bin